Nidhisingh274/Nidhisingh274/README.md

 I’m an **AI Engineer** specializing in Generative AI, LLMs, and Agentic workflows.
 With ~2 years of experience bridging **healthcare and research**, I don't just write API calls to LLMs—I build robust, autonomous AI agents and RAG pipelines that solve actual business problems.

-Currently, I'm exploring advanced multi-agent systems and looking for my next big role as an AI Engineer. 📍 **Targeting: Remote, Noida, or Gurugram.**
+Currently, I'm exploring advanced multi-agent systems and looking for my next big role as an AI Engineer.

 ### 🛠 Tech Stack
 <p align="left">